Concept Project

 Exploring directions

-Keeping the hypothesis in mind I moved to FigJam and started ideating over the main clustered pain points I had discovered during my research and began carving out potential ideas from there.
+Keeping the hypothesis in mind I moved to FigJam and started ideating over the main clustered pain points I had discovered during my research.

 FigJam ideation board — exploring solutions for clustered pain points